Statistics 770 Analysis of Categorical Data

 (IV).
 Use a Bayesian GLMM package (as in (III) or else a direct Metropolis-Hastings MCMC implementation as in the script BayesLgst.RLog to do a Bayesian analysis of the random intercept effect in the "biopsy" dataset (using only first biopsy for each unique ID, and omitting V6) using a fixed and mixed-effect generalized-linear-model (logistic-regression with random intercept).
 Your analysis should give point and interval estimates for the standard deviation of the random intercept effect and say something descriptive about the posterior distribution of that standard deviation.

-FINAL PROJECT ASSIGNMENT, due Tuesday, May 14, 2024, 11:59pm (uploaded to ELMS as pdf or MS Word document).As a final course project, you are to write a paper including 5-10 pages of narrative, plus relevant code and graphical or tabular exhibits, on a statistical journal article related to the course or else a data analysis or case-study based on a dataset of your choosing.
-The guideline is that the paper should be 10 pages if it is primarily expository based on an article, but could have somewhat fewer pages of narrative if based on a data-analytic case study.
-However, for the latter kind of paper, all numerical outputs should be accompanied by code used to generate them, plus discussion and interpretation of software outputs and graphical exhibits.
-For a data-analysis or case study, the paper should present a coherent and reasoned data analysis with supporting evidence for the model you choose to fit, the variables you choose to include and exclude, whatever indications you can provide for the adequacy of fit of the models, and a summary of what the model says about the generating mechanism of the data.
+FINAL PROJECT ASSIGNMENT, due Friday, May 17, 2024, 11:59pm (uploaded to ELMS as pdf or MS Word document).As a final course project, you are to write a paper including 5-10 pages of narrative, plus relevant code and graphical or tabular exhibits, on a statistical journal article or textbook-chapter (not covered in class) related to the course or else a data analysis or case-study based on a dataset of your choosing.
+The guideline is that the paper should be 10-12 pages if it is primarily expository based on an article or chapter, but could have somewhat fewer pages of narrative if based on a data-analytic case study.
+However, for the latter kind of paper, all numerical outputs should be accompanied by code used to generate them, plus clear verbal discussion and interpretation of software outputs and graphical exhibits.
+For a data-analysis or case study, the paper should present a coherent and reasoned data analysis with evidence and connecting text supporting the model you choose to fit, the variables you choose to include and exclude, whatever indications you can provide for the adequacy of fit of the models, and a summary of what the model says about the generating mechanism of the data.

 Two good sources of data for the paper are the StatLib web-site mentioned below, or Agresti's book web-site.